huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 - Click the cards icon ![](images/image_0.png) to turn on **Cards View**.
 When **Cards View** is activated, simply click on the entity card to expand the right sidebar and see more details about the entity.
 You can also click the **View** button on the card itself or from within the right sidebar to open the entity in full.
 - Click the table icon to turn on **Table View**.
 You can customise which columns are shown by using the dropdown menu found along the top of the Library area.
 When **Table View** is activated, simply select the checkbox next to the entity to expand the right sidebar and see more details.
 You can also click the **View** button from within the right sidebar to open the entity in full.
 - Click on the map icon to turn on **Map View**.
 (This icon will only appear if the entities in your collection have an associated geolocation.
 Learn more about adding properties to entities.)
+Using the icons found along the top of the Library area, you can toggle between viewing the map with Street View or Satellite View.
 When **Map View** is activated, simply click on a point within the map to expand the right sidebar and see more details about the entity.
 You can also click the **View** button from within the right sidebar to open the entity in full.

 ### Read PDFs within Uwazi